Request for Application: NRIC Nuclear Energy Launch Pad

 - RFA Issue Date: April 29, 2026

-- Evaluation Criteria: Applications will be merit-evaluated based on technical adequacy, technology maturity, nuclear feedstock/fuel plans, waste management, testing capability, project schedule, site plan, and understanding of DOE authorization.
+Applications submitted after the initial deadline will be reviewed periodically.
+Evaluation will be merit-based, focusing on technical adequacy, technology maturity, nuclear feedstock/fuel plans, waste management, testing capability, project schedule, site plan, and understanding of DOE authorization.
 Priority will be given to high-quality proposals with earlier deployment timelines.

 Additional Notes